Advisory Committee on Immunization Practices: Under RFK, Jr.

+About 18,000 infants and children were infected with hepatitis B annually before the vaccine was recommended to all newborns in the U.S., according to the Children's Hospital of Philadelphia. "...
+And the regimen has been effective: cases from 1990 to 2019 dropped by 99 percent."

+The changes to the vaccine schedule were criticized by many mainstream medical organizations including the American Academy of Pediatrics, the American Medical Association, the National Foundation for Infectious Diseases, and the Infectious Diseases Society of America.

+On January 26, 2026, Dr. Kirk Milhoan, the director of ACIP, said in an interview that polio and MMR vaccines should not be mandated.

 Allegations of conflicts of interest in vaccine advisory committees

-In June 2025, Health Secretary Robert F. Kennedy Jr. dismissed all 17 members of ACIP, arguing in an op-ed for The Wall Street Journal that the committee was compromised by financial conflicts of interest.
-He cited a 2009 inspector general’s report which he said showed that 97% of members had conflicts.
+On June 23, 2025, Health Secretary Robert F. Kennedy Jr. dismissed all 17 members of ACIP, arguing in an op-ed for The Wall Street Journal that the committee was compromised by financial conflicts of interest.
+He cited a 2009 inspector general's report which he said showed that 97% of members had conflicts.

 Experts and fact-checkers disputed this characterization.
 Former CDC Director Tom Frieden, who received the 2009 report while in office, explained that the 97% figure referred to incomplete paperwork—such as missing signatures—rather than actual financial ties.
-According to Frieden, “16 of those 17 people reported no conflicts of interest.
-One reported a conflict of interest … and so she recused herself.”
+According to Frieden, "16 of those 17 people reported no conflicts of interest.
+One reported a conflict of interest … and so she recused herself."

 Further evidence came from a peer-reviewed study published in JAMA in August 2025, which found that conflicts of interest among ACIP members had declined sharply over the previous two decades and had been at historic lows when Kennedy dismissed the committee.
 The study reported that the share of members with financial conflicts dropped from 42.8% in 2000 to 5% by 2024.
-Since 2016, the average conflict rates were 6.2% for ACIP and 1.9% for the FDA’s Vaccines and Related Biological Products Advisory Committee (VRBPAC).
+Since 2016, the average conflict rates were 6.2% for ACIP and 1.9% for the FDA's Vaccines and Related Biological Products Advisory Committee (VRBPAC).
 Almost all interests involved research funding, and less than 1% involved personal compensation like consulting fees from vaccine manufacturers.

-In a statement to NBC News in response to the JAMA article findings, the Department of Health and Human Services did not address the apparent contradiction directly, stating only that “Secretary Kennedy is committed to eliminating both real and perceived conflicts to strengthen confidence in public health decisions”.
+In a statement to NBC News in response to the JAMA article findings, the Department of Health and Human Services did not address the apparent contradiction directly, stating only that "Secretary Kennedy is committed to eliminating both real and perceived conflicts to strengthen confidence in public health decisions".

 During a hearing before the Senate Finance Committee on September 4, 2025, Secretary Kennedy admitted that several of the members he appointed to replace the ACIP members had previously served as paid expert witnesses in litigation against vaccine manufacturers.